 A team of researchers from the University of Missouri found evidence of hormone-disrupting activity in water located near fracking sites – including samples taken from the Colorado River near a dense drilling region of western Colorado.

 The Colorado River is a source of drinking water for more than 30 million people.

-was published this week in the journal Endocrinology
+The peer-reviewed study was published this week in the journal Endocrinology.

 The University of Missouri team found that 11 chemicals commonly used in the fracking process are “endocrine disrupters” – compounds that can affect the human hormonal system and have been linked to cancer, birth defects, and infertility.